 The Louisiana Camouflage Coalition offers sportsmen and women the opportunity to send information and opinions on issues important to hunters and anglers to decision-makers at the local, state and federal level.
 The major initiative of the coalition is coastal restoration.

-By dredging the Mississippi River with 9 active dredges, 95.4 million cubic yards of fill material has been placed to build marsh where there was previously open water.
-In total, more than 26,241 acres of land have benefited and over 150 projects have been constructed.
+By dredging the Mississippi River with 9 active dredges, 157 million cubic yards of fill material has been placed to build marsh where there was previously open water.
+In total, more than 48,894 acres of land have benefited, with 120 active projects.
 See below to read highlights of some of our efforts.